-This fall, anti-fascist journalist Talia Lavin published her first book, Culture Warlords: My Journey Into the Dark Web of White Supremacy.
+This fall, anti-fascist journalist Tal Lavin published his first book, Culture Warlords: My Journey Into the Dark Web of White Supremacy.
 The book—reported in a “gonzo” style that at times involved undercover infiltration of online White supremacist networks—reads almost as a travelogue through the racist Far Right, in both literal and figurative ways.
-Lavin takes readers with her to Ukraine, where she spent a year on a Fulbright scholarship digging into family history, and into the corners of online ecosystems inhabited by antisemites, movement misogynists, White nationalists and more.
+Lavin takes readers with him to Ukraine, where he spent a year on a Fulbright scholarship digging into family history, and into the corners of online ecosystems inhabited by antisemites, movement misogynists, White nationalists and more.

-In October, Lavin joined PRA Executive Director Tarso Luís Ramos for an online discussion of her book’s hosted by the Museum of Jewish Heritage.
+In October, Lavin joined PRA Executive Director Tarso Luís Ramos for an online discussion of his book’s hosted by the Museum of Jewish Heritage.
 What follows is an edited excerpt of their conversation.

 PRA: Why did you choose to write a book on the modern White supremacist movement, and why in this particular gonzo journalism style?

 Lavin: I started writing the book after I was already a known quantity to the Far Right.
 I had written a number of articles about the Far Right, and I’m a Jewish woman—and that’s a big part of it.
 I started out trying to engage with these organizations in a more traditional journalistic manner and found the door slammed in my face.
 Ultimately the choice to go gonzo was a matter of necessity.
 In order to get a deeper view on these things, and these organizations, I really had to infiltrate.
 That often involved just eavesdropping on public chats—not all of it was advanced spycraft of any kind—but sometimes that would lead me to be included in private groups.
 Sometimes I applied to forums.
 For example, the largest incel forum on the web asks you to provide a backstory.
 So I wound up with these fleshed-out alter egos.